“Busch Cattle Co.”

 Footing and hoof protection: If I were entered in the ride, I would put a set of simple shoes on my horse, no pads.
 Why?
 Because while the vast majority of the ride is flawless perfect footing, there are short stretches of gnarly rock in the canyons, plus shoes would provide a little extra grip if the weather delivers enough moisture to make it muddy.
 The rocky stretches are gnarly enough that everyone should be at a walk regardless of their hoof protection though… So in my mind, that means that an intelligent rider, who is not rushing through those rocky portions, can very easily and safely complete this ride barefoot.
 The “Intro/Fun ride” is 15 miles and can be done barefoot without a doubt.
 If you are not in to shoes, then I would recommend boots on the Red loop, which is the last loop for 25s and 50s (or just go barefoot the whole time and walk the rocks, you should be walking them anyway.)

 Camp is primitive prairieland, horse water and portapotties will be provided.
 Ride camp opens on Friday (and horse water will not be available until Friday.)These rides are minimal frills because of COVID.
 Minimal Frills means that self-registration will be minimal contact, you will pick up your rider packet at the registration desk when you arrive, it will contain your waivers, ride cards/vet cards, informational flyer, & ride maps.
-Results will be posted at the registration desk, along with 1st and BC awards.
+Results will be posted online, 1st and BC awards can be picked up at the registration desk.
 Photos will be posted online at no cost (these are your completion awards, along with the swag included with your registration.)
 There will not be ride meetings, award ceremonies, or meals.
 The entry fees have been reduced to reflect these changes.
 If you want to arrive earlier than Friday you will need to seek accommodations elsewhere (like the Greenhorn Horse Hotel Phone: (719) 924-0341 near Colorado City, it’s easy access at I-25 Exit 77, Abbey Road/Hatchet Ranch Road.)

 Your health and safety are 100% your own responsibility; it is your decision, and your RIGHT, to leave your home, to travel, to socialize, and to ride a horse.
 If you disagree with that statement, or have concerns about getting sick, you should definitely stay safe at home.
 We are doing everything we can to eliminate social contact, if you want to avoid contact and socially distance, you will absolutely be able to do so without compromising your ride in any way.
 The closest contact you will have will be vetting, which has a modified layout, and during which masks are required.
 We cannot avoid this step without throwing “the welfare of the horse” out the window.
 In this sport, our horses well-being has always been on par with our own.